How to Prevent Stink Bugs This Fall

 Vacuum Stink Bugs, Don't Squish

 When you see a stink bug, your first instinct might be to squish them.
-But you should know when a stink bug gets crushed or disturbed, it will release a bad tasting, bad-smelling odor.
-This is how stink bugs earned its name.
+But you should know when a stink bug gets crushed or disturbed, it will release a bad-tasting/bad-smelling odor.
+This is how stink bugs earned their name.

-Instead of squishing stink bugs, the next time you see one in your home, you'll want to get rid of it by using a vacuum cleaner.
-Immediately get rid of the vacuum bad to stop the odor from spreading and a stink bomb from exploding.
+Instead of squishing stink bugs, the next time you see one in your home or business, you'll want to get rid of it by using a vacuum cleaner.
+Immediately get rid of the vacuum bag to stop the odor from spreading.

-Even dead stink bugs can leave a residue inside the bag that can stink up your home.
+Even dead stink bugs can leave a residue inside the bag that can stink up your space.
 Also, know that this method only works when using vacuum cleaners that have bags.

 Why Choose Viking for Pest Prevention?

 With locations servicing NJ, PA, MD, and DE, Viking is the local business that you love, with the coverage that you need.
-Viking offers all clients a FREE and NO OBLIGATION estimate given by a Pest Management Professional.
-Call us today or request a FREE inspection online.
+Viking offers all clients a FREE and NO OBLIGATION estimate.
+Call us today or request a FREE estimate online.

 With Viking, One Call Gets Them All!
 Contact us today!